-What if you could get a denture that looks great, causes you no pain, functions with eating and speaking and will also not break?
+What if you could get a denture that looks great, causes no pain, functions with eating and speaking and will also not break?

 Denture World is a private denture clinic and dental laboratory – we specialise in solving denture problems and creating beautiful cosmetic dentures.
-We have over 30 years of experience in helping denture wearers, and we personally make every new denture in our state of the art on-site dental laboratory.
+We have over 30 years of experience in helping denture wearers, and we personally make every new denture in our state-of-the-art on-site dental laboratory.